Ledger Blue Hardware Wallet229.00 €

 - Some Ledger Blue wallets (not all), might experience a “high pitch” sound, identical to the ones emitted by old Radios, although Ledger claims it can be fixed with a Firmware update

-It’s not just me, anyone who has even the remotest connections to a Bitcoin hardware wallet would agree to the fact that it’s one of the most highly anticipated and waited upon Bitcoin wallets.
+It’s not just me, anyone who has even the remotest connections to a Bitcoin hardware wallet would agree to the fact that it was one of the most highly anticipated and waited upon Bitcoin wallets in its the early days pre-release, and post-release did live up to its sky-high claims.

 Ledger Blue Wallet Overview